 Fund Title Fund Description HIGHWAY 12 BOND This fund accounts for the debt service of the City's general obligation bonds issued for the Highway 12 Expansion project.
 NORTH BAY AQUEDUCT This fund accounts the debt service of the City's obligation for its share of the construction of Solano County water line.
 VEHICLES This fund accounts for all vehicle Lease Purchases.
 Future equipment lease/purchases may be accounted for within this fund.
-ENERGY SAVINGS This fund accounts for lease to purchase of the energy savings systems for the Police Department.
-RIMS SYSTEM This fund accounts for a lease to purchase of the citywide RIMS System Project.
+ENERGY SAVINGS This fund accounts for lease to purchase of the energy savings systems for the Citywide project.
+RIMS SYSTEM This fund accounts for lease to purchase of the RIMS System Project for the Police Department.